Orange County Supervisors Revolt Against California's Sanctuary Law

 "Orange County officials did not confer with ICE before making the change, he said."

-Last Monday, the city council of Los Alamitos, Calif., an Orange County city of less than 12,000 residents, voted to exempt itself from the state's sanctuary law.
+Last Monday, the city council of Los Alamitos, Calif., an Orange County city of fewer than 12,000 residents, voted to exempt itself from the state's sanctuary law.